 How to start: think about what you’re good at (or what your friends and family regularly come to you for help with).
 Create a flyer or a simple website and promote these services to your local community.
 Word-of-mouth is the name of the game here—once you start getting customers, your side hustle can snowball quickly when they refer you to their family and friends.

-13. Plan Events
+13. Plan events

 Are you a stickler for a clipboard and organization?
 Consider selling event planning services for weddings, parties, and corporate events.
 Many of these events take place on evenings and weekends so you can plan them around your full-time job.
 You’ll need strong organizational and people skills, but if you’ve already planned a few events for friends, there’s no reason you can expand your reach and offer this service to your local community.